The Lubin-Tate Theory of Configuration Spaces: I: Configurations of points in

 \subsection{Double loop spaces}

 The Morava $K$-theory of double loop spaces was computed at all heights by Yamaguchi (cf. \cite{yamaguchi1988moravak}), using the Atiyah--Hirzebruch spectral sequence: \begin{theorem}[Yamaguchi] Let $p$ be an odd prime.
-For all heights $h\geq 0$, the Atiyah-Hirzebruch spectral sequence collapses and gives rise to an isomorphism
+For all heights $h\geq 0$, the Atiyah--Hirzebruch spectral sequence collapses and gives rise to an isomorphism

 The $u_i$ have odd and the $x_i$ even degrees, respectively.
 Elements with index $e$ live in \mbox{weight $p^e$.} \end{theorem} \Cref{moravaKatp} asserts an isomorphism between the $K(h)$-homology of the $p^{th}$ Snaith summand of $\Omega^2 S^{2r+1}$ and $ K(h)_\ast \oplus \Sigma K(h)_\ast$; these two copies of $K(h)_\ast$ correspond to $y_1$ and $x_0$, respectively.